 Guide

-How to Fix Slow Guest Wi-Fi in Cafés
+How to Fix Slow Guest WiFi in NYC Cafés

-Slow guest Wi-Fi is one of the most common complaints in cafés.
+Slow guest WiFi is one of the most common complaints in NYC cafés.
 Customers expect reliable internet when they sit down with a laptop, and if the connection is unstable it reflects poorly on the business.

 1. Consumer routers often cannot handle business traffic